BrentMercer/light_calulator_angularjs/README.md

-# AngularJS Lightbulb Conversion Calculator
+# AngularJS Lightbulb Wattage/Cost Calculator

 A conversion calculator for estimating wattage/cost of different lightbulbs.